Soulcalibur (video game): Xbox 360 (Xbox Live Arcade)

-In 2008, Namco Bandai Games announced a port of Soulcalibur would be released for the Xbox 360.
+In 2008, Namco Bandai Games announced a port of Soulcalibur for the Xbox 360.
 The port was based on the European Dreamcast version and was made available for download on Xbox Live Arcade on July 2, 2008.
-While the game included HD updated graphics and various Live leaderboards, online play was absent which makes it an exception amongst most games ported to Xbox Live Arcade.
-Other features from the Dreamcast version (Museum, etc., with the exception of Mission Battle) are also in the game.
-While the intro is removed from this port, the intro music is still in this port.
-All content is unlocked by the start of the game.
-The game is no longer available in the Microsoft Store.
+While the game included HD updated graphics and various Live leaderboards, online play was absent, making it an exception among most games ported to Xbox Live Arcade.
+Other features from the Dreamcast version (Museum, etc., with the exception of Mission Battle) are also included in the game.
+Although the intro sequence is removed from this port, the intro music remains.
+All content is unlocked at the start of the game.

+The game was delisted from the Microsoft Store in February 2022.

 iOS (iPad, iPhone, iPod Touch)

 On January 19, 2012, Namco Bandai released a port of Soulcalibur for Apple's iOS platform.
 Game modes in this version include Arcade, Time Attack, Survival, Extra Survival, Practice, and Museum mode.
 The game was released as a Universal App to run at native resolutions on iPad, iPhone, and iPod touch.

 The game is no longer available in the iOS store.

 Android

 On November 20, 2013, Namco Bandai released a port of Soulcalibur for the Android platform.
 The app makes use of Google Play Games for synchronization between devices and runs at native resolution and screen aspect ratio.
-The game is no longer available in the Google Play Store.